ElectroArtifex/ConvertJavaTextureToBedrock/.github/ISSUE_TEMPLATE/issue.md

 A clear and concise description of what the issue is.

 **Context**
-WebApp or CLI?
+Web app or CLI?

 **System info**
 System OS:
-Browser (If WebApp):
+Browser (If web app):
 NodeJS (If CLI):

 **Texture pack**